KelTech-Services/MediaRoulette/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to report bugs, request features, and support the project.

 ---